Post-election lawsuits related to the 2020 U.S. presidential election: Arizona

 Several lawsuits were filed in the state of Arizona.
 All of these were either dismissed or dropped.

 District of Columbia

 Michigan Welfare Rights Org. et al. v.
 Donald J. Trump et al.

 Black voter groups in Michigan filed suit in the District of Columbia against the Trump campaign on November 20, 2020, alleging the campaign has disenfranchised Black voters through their attempts to challenge election results in Detroit, Philadelphia, Milwaukee, and Atlanta.
 In December 2022, a federal court ruled in favor of the NAACP and the Michigan Welfare Rights Organization in this case.
 The Court's ruling allowed the plaintiffs to proceed with filing a second amended complaint.
+The case was voluntarily dismissed in December 2024.

 Wisconsin Voters Alliance et al. v.
 Pence et al.

 A lawsuit challenging the election results of Pennsylvania, Michigan, Wisconsin, Georgia and Arizona was filed by the Amistad Project of the conservative Thomas More Society.
 Among the plaintiffs were the Wisconsin Voters Alliance.
 Shortly after the lawsuit was filed, Michigan lawmakers Matt Maddock and Daire Rendon attempted to withdraw as plaintiffs, because "what was eventually filed is very different than what was initially discussed", said Maddock.

 The lawsuit named Vice President Mike Pence, Congress and the Electoral College among the defendants; however the Electoral College is not actually an entity, but a process.

 The request for injunction was denied on January 4, 2021, on the basis of lack of jurisdiction, lack of standing, and because Plaintiffs "have established no likelihood of success on the merits" since the request was based on a fundamental misreading of the law.
 Judge James E. Boasberg also stated that "at the conclusion of this litigation, the Court will determine whether to issue an order to show cause why this matter should not be referred to its Committee on Grievances for potential discipline of Plaintiffs' counsel" due to their failure to duly notify or serve Defendants, despite reminders from the Court.
 The lawsuit was withdrawn on January 7, 2021.